boustrophedon/extrasafe/design.md

 One thing to note is that libseccomp will silently override conditional rules on a syscall if an unconditional one is added (in the context of extrasafe, where all filters are allow-based). extrasafe catches this and provides an error with the conflicting syscall and the names of the RuleSets that provided the rules.

+# Typical usage

+Typically you want to apply your extrasafe filters after initial startup but before getting into the main body of your program: this allows you to read config files, bind to sockets, etc. and then close off further opening of files and binding sockets, so that in the event of an exploit the surface area available to attackers is limited.

+## Issues

+### DNS and SSL
+DNS requires accessing /etc/resolv.conf and ssl typically requires opening a bunch of files to find certificates.
+By using `SystemIO::allow_open_readonly()` we can somewhat balance ease-of-use and security.

+### Network calls

+TODO: tcp sockets and accept, tcp clients opening connections

+### Threads vs processes and IPC
+TODO, threads don't give as much isolation as processes due to sharing namespace, fds, environment variables, etc.

 # What extrasafe actually does